Phrogz/NeatJSON/README.md

 ## TODO (aka Known Limitations)

-* Figure out the best way to play with custom objects that use `to_json` for their representation.
+* [Ruby] Figure out the best way to play with custom objects that use `to_json` for their representation.
 * Detect circular references.
 * Possibly allow "JSON5" output (legal identifiers unquoted, etc.)